 -Even if sharing with a friend, it’s a good idea to remove any billing information beforehand.

 -If you run out of activations, you can deactivate accounts from the consoles you have shared them with in order to recollect your activations.

 Sony has made it extremely easy to upgrade the storage capacity of your system.
 All you need is any 2.5” SATA internal hard disk drive (a standard laptop drive).
 The original PS3 drive runs at 5400 rpm so it would be wise to look for comparable specs when making the change.
 The swap is simple: You back up your information, remove the old hard drive, insert the new one, format and restore!

-And you can find how to do upgrade your PS3
+And [Only registered and activated users can see links. ] you can find how to do upgrade your PS3

 -You’ll need an external hard drive formatted to fat32 in order to back up your data.

 -Be careful with the screws on the hard drive caddy, they’re easy to strip.

 4) Output audio and video via different cables